All my flights take place above the shores of the Sea of Galilee and the Jordan River and are weather dependent.

 Weather and its importance

-In the preflight planning I takes into account (among other variables) the weather, the type of runway surface and the passenger's weight.
+In the preflight planning phase the pilot takes into account (among other variables) the current weather, the type of runway surface and the passenger's weight.

 Unlike what most people may believe it is not the equipment reliability but the Pilot skills and Weather that are the critical factors of flight.